 - Locally stored authenticator

 An overview of how FIDO2 works.

-Instead of inputting a password, FIDO2 users authenticate themselves via a trusted device, referred to in technical terms as the authenticator.
-The connection between the authenticator and the browser can be established via Bluetooth, USB, or NFC and includes:
+Instead of typing a password, FIDO2 users authenticate themselves with a trusted device, otherwise known as an authenticator.
+The connection between the authenticator and browser can be established via Bluetooth, USB, or NFC and includes: